seyedalifatehi/golang-basic-tutorial/README.md

 ## Package
+1. In Go an application is organized in packages.
-1. A package is a collection of source files located in the same directory.
+2. A package is a collection of source files located in the same directory.
 All source files in a directory must share the same package name.
-2. When a package is imported, only entities (functions, types, variables, constants) whose names start with a `capital letter` can be used / accessed.
+3. When a package is imported, only entities (functions, types, variables, constants) whose names start with a `capital letter` can be used / accessed.
-3. The recommended style of naming in Go is that identifiers will be named using `camelCase`, except for those meant to be accessible across packages which should be `PascalCase`.
+4. The recommended style of naming in Go is that identifiers will be named using `camelCase`, except for those meant to be accessible across packages which should be `PascalCase`.

 ```go
 package greeting